progenetix/progenetix.github.io-legacy/pages/_doc/beaconplus-changelog.md

 implementation of the ["Beacon" genomics API](http://beacon-project.io), as well as related updates for the [Progenetix](http://progenetix.org) front-end.

+#### 2022-01-10: BUG FIX Frequency Maps

+Pre-computed Progenetix CNV frequency histograms (e.g. for NCIT codes) are based samples from all child terms; e.g. `NCIT:C3262` will display an overview of all neoplasias, although no single case has this specific code.

+However, there had been a bu when under specific circumstances (code has some mapped samples and code has more samples in child terms) only the direct matches were used to compute the frequencies although the full number of samples was indicated in the plot legend.
+FIXED.

 #### 2021-11-25: Publication page fix

 * The publication details pages did not display content due to the changed Beacon response structure.
 Fixed.

 #### 2021-04-30: Closing in on Beacon v2